From admission to the public defence of your thesis

 - Each semester, a doctoral student appraisal is held in which the doctoral student and the Supervisory Committee meet and discuss the doctoral student’s progress and ideas.
 The Director of Postgraduate Studies attends the first appraisal after admission.

 Besides conducting research and writing a thesis, a doctoral student must attend a number of courses and meet other requirements, such as passing a Mid-Term Review.
-Four of the courses are compulsory: The Faculty of Science’s Introductory Course for Doctoral Students, Graduate Studies in Biology: the Science and its Philosophy (at our English external web), Evolutionary Processes (at our English external web), and the university-wide Introductory Course in Teaching and Learning in Higher Education (at the Faculty web).
+Three of the courses are compulsory: The Faculty of Science’s Introductory Course for Doctoral Students, Evolutionary Processes (at our English external web), and the university-wide Introductory Course in Teaching and Learning in Higher Education (at the Faculty web).
 There are many other courses both within the department and beyond (at our English external web).
 The doctoral student can also earn credits by presenting posters and lectures at conferences.
 Other ways of earning credits are to study and be examined on important books within the research field.
 The number of credits for the above is regulated in the General Curriculum for Postgraduate Studies in Biology (at the Faculty web).

 During the last semester of postgraduate studies, the supervisory committee holds a Career Planning Meeting with the doctoral student, during which various employment opportunities are discussed.
 The committee also gives advice on how the doctoral student can best get started on his or her career.